Thorpe Park is one of the thrill capitals of the UK.

 Let’s get down to business.
 What are the rides like at Thorpe Park?

-Europe’s tallest winged roller coaster sees you on an inverted 127ft drop.
+The Swarm was added in 2012 and is Europe’s tallest winged roller coaster, which sees you on an inverted 127ft drop.

 Check out Thorpe Park’s video of The Swarm taken from the ride before it opened.